For CEO Alex Shah, Intelligence Is Central

 Donnell Alexander (00:54):

 I just got out of his way.
-There was some, some issues I wanted to question and I did, but didn’t he say he was 13 when he graduated from college?
+There were some issues I wanted to question and I did, but didn’t he say he was 13 when he graduated from college?

 Alex Halperin (01:03):

-He was clearly some kind of a like a hacker prodigy and now he’s working on a technology that’s very cool and sophisticated and probably abroad interest outside the cannabis industry as well as within it.
-But first we’re just going to say a little bit of a word about what’s going on with cannabis relief and the covert crisis.
-So one of the ironies of the situation we find ourselves in right now, or the industry finds itself in is that there’s been this endorsement from so many States and cities, not universal, but, but pretty close, that cannabis is an essential industry and should, should be able to continue functioning during this crisis.
+He was clearly some kind of a hacker prodigy and now he’s working on a technology that’s very cool and sophisticated and probably with a broad interest outside the cannabis industry as well as within it.
+But first, we’re just going to say a little bit of a word about what’s going on with cannabis relief and the COVID crisis.
+So one of the ironies of the situation we find ourselves in right now, or the industry finds itself in, is that there’s been this endorsement from so many states and cities, not universal, but pretty close, that cannabis is an essential industry and should be able to continue functioning during this crisis.
 And at the same time, cannabis businesses are largely being excluded from the government relief that is being afforded to businesses all over the economy.